-Everyone calls it Puebla, but like many cities and towns in Mexico its name has some more syllables.
-Puebla de los Ángeles is the biggest city of the state of the same name and the fact it lies just two hours by ADO Bus south of Mexico City makes it a convenient destination for perhaps a day trip or a couple of days spent roaming its streets and, trying some delicious cuisine, taking in all the breathtaking colonial architecture or maybe visiting one of the still-active volcanoes that surround this 'pueblo magico' (magical town).
+Everyone calls it Puebla, but like many cities and towns in Mexico, its name has some more syllables.
+Puebla de los Ángeles is the biggest city in the state of the same name,e and the fact it lies just two hours by ADO Bus south of Mexico City makes it a convenient destination for perhaps a day trip or a couple of days spent roaming its streets and, trying some delicious cuisine, taking in all the breathtaking colonial architecture or maybe visiting one of the still-active volcanoes that surround this 'pueblo magico' (magical town).

 1 - The Magnificent Templo De Santo Domingo

-From the outside, you'd not make much of it, but once you step inside the Templo de Santo Domingo and make your way to the 'Capilla del Rosario' (the Rosary Chapel) your reaction will be of pure awe!
-This chapel is dedicated to the Lady of the Rosary and its interior is covered with paintings, sculptures, and gold, lost of gold.
-There are usually impromptu tour guides on-site which will giver you a brief tour of the church and ask for a small donation in the end.
+From the outside, you'd not make much of it, but once you step inside the Templo de Santo Domingo and make your way to the 'Capilla del Rosario' (the Rosary Chapel), your reaction will be pure awe!
+This chapel is dedicated to the Lady of the Rosary, and its interior is covered with paintings, sculptures, and gold, lots of gold.
+There are usually impromptu tour guides on-site who will give you a brief tour of the church and ask for a small donation in the end.

 2 - Eating Until You Have To Undo Your Belt At Mercado De Los Sabores Poblanos

-The Mercado de Sabores Poblanos is a new space in Puebla which aims to promote, the poblano gastronomy.
-Even though the decoration of the space is not something to write home about, you'll find many different food vendors selling over 130 dishes of typical food, as well as some sweets and crafts.
-There's also some food from other parts of Mexico other than Puebla available here.
-If you've been dreaming of eating some delicious molotes (filled, corn-based pastry usually served as an appetizer or snack in Mexican cuisine), cemitas (cemita is a massive sandwich originally from Puebla), quesadillas, tamales or the famous mole poblano (a sort of Mexican chocolate curry) this is the place.
+The Mercado de Sabores Poblanos is a new venue in Puebla designed to promote Poblano cuisine.
+Although the decor might not be particularly impressive, you'll discover numerous food vendors offering over 130 traditional dishes, along with sweets and crafts.
+Additionally, food from various regions of Mexico beyond Puebla is available here.
+If you've been craving delicious molotes (a filled, corn-based pastry typically served as an appetizer or snack in Mexican cuisine), cemitas (a large sandwich originally from Puebla), quesadillas, tamales, or the renowned mole poblano (a type of Mexican chocolate curry), this is the ideal spot.

 3 - Shopping At Calle De Los Dulces

 Another of the many things that distinguish Puebla from other Mexican cities is the sweet tooth the Poblanos have.
 There's an actual avenue packed with sweets called Calle de los Dulces.
-Here you'll find a myriad of typical sweets.
-The typical sweets of Puebla are considered a delight since the Colonial era.
+Here, you'll find a myriad of typical sweets.
+The typical sweets of Puebla have been considered a delight since the Colonial era.

-The story has it that one of the most famous typical sweets in Puebla, the Camotero, was invented in a nunnery when one of the children decided to play a joke on a nun.
+The story is about one of the most famous sweets in Puebla, the Camotero, which was invented in a nunnery when one of the children decided to play a joke on a nun.
 The child picked up a sweet potato, threw it into a pot the nun had been using to cook supper, stirred it with sugar and beat it so that it formed a dough that was difficult to remove even after when washing the pot.
 After a while, the nun arrived, tasted the newly created recipe, and SHAZAM!!!
 She liked it so much that the humble Camotero was born.
-Over the years, the street where the nunnery was located became filled with more shops selling sweets each one creating new recipes or improving old ones.
+Over the years, the street where the nunnery was located became filled with more shops selling sweets, each one creating new recipes or improving old ones.

 4 - Visiting The Biblioteca Palafoxiana

 The Biblioteca Palafoxiana is a UNESCO site.
-This magnificent library was founded in the remote year of1646.
-This library is special as it was the first public library in Latin America and the only one that currently reflects the cultural and intellectual heritage from Europe through a selection of over 41,000 volumes of antique books that were collected throughout various stages.
-There's a small entrance fee you must pay to visit this magnificent place and tickets can be purchased on the spot.
+This magnificent library was founded in the remote year of 1646.
+This library is special as it was the first public library in Latin America and the only one that currently reflects the cultural and intellectual heritage of Europe through a selection of over 41,000 volumes of antique books that were collected throughout various stages.
+There's a small entrance fee you must pay to visit this magnificent place, and tickets can be purchased on the spot.

 5 - Taking A Side Trip To Cholula